phaubertin/jinue/doc/syscalls/exit-thread.md

 ## Description

-Exit the current thread.
+Terminate the current thread and make available a pointer-sized argument to any thread that successfully joins the terminating thread.

 ## Arguments

 Function number (`arg0`) is 12.

-The exit status is set in `arg1`.
+`arg1` is set to value made available to the joining thread.

 ```
     +----------------------------------------------------------------+